 At Affair Lingerie, we believe finding the right bra isn't simply about size, but finding the right fit that flatters your body.
 Rather than measuring your bust with a measuring tape, we recommend becoming familiar with how a well-fitting bra feels.
 This ensures you'll always be able to find bras that fit and complement your body, providing all the support you need no matter the brand, size or style.

-1. Check the centre of the bra
+1 - Check the centre

 The area in between the cups helps to keep your bra firmly in place.
 It should sit as close to your sternum as possible, without feeling uncomfortable or standing off.